A Guided Story

 Within two minutes of their arrival on site, the Amigos formed an assembly line.
 They passed wood person to person, loading the woodshed in no time at all!
 (AND with joking and smiles all throughout).
 It was a clear reminder that teamwork matters, and that all people have significant gifts to share, and lessons to teach.

 Alanna’s Landing ~ The gift of open hearts and open doors

 From a simple beginning on the shores of a creek side, to the opportunity to shape lives near and far, Ingalls Creek has been blessed through God’s gift of hospitality and love – first extended through its founders, and continuing right up to the present.

-In line with the desire to bless others as they have been blessed, Alan and Anna Waltar have opened their own home, Alanna’s Landing, for Ingalls Creek gatherings of many kinds.
+Following a courageous battle with cancer, Anna passed away in fall 2019.
+Yet in line with the desire to bless others as Alan and Anna always felt blessed, Alan continues to open his home, Alanna’s Landing, for Ingalls Creek gatherings of many kinds.
 Its guest rooms, media room, dining, and meeting spaces communicate a deep sense of welcome to those who visit.

 Ingalls Creek Lodge – God works the Extraordinary through Ordinary People

 The Lodge at Ingalls Creek was built 90% through volunteers over extended years of construction.
 Children and adults, young and old, labored and prayed over everything from rebar to bunkbeds!
 All with a dream that this place would be used by God, in powerful ways, to touch the hearts and lives of many people.